Fay Manners: Recent activity

+At the beginning of 2026, Manners completed the first ascent of a new mixed climbing route on Tête aux Chamois in Switzerland.
+The route, named Elles Aussi, was established while partnered with Melanie Grünwald.
+The ascent was notable as the first route opened in the area by an all-female team and their climb received coverage on Swiss television and was presented as an effort to encourage greater female participation in mountain sports.

+Returning to Switzerland in March 2026, Manners opened Nostalgie Alpine, a 325m ascent on Roc Noir with Marco Malcangi and Max Kilcoyne.
+Lacrux magazine noted Manners for being one of the few female first ascensionists actively opening new routes.

+In April 2026, Manners completed La Muse du Trient (M7+) on Tête de Biselx, completing a series of three mixed climbing first ascents established in different regions of the Swiss Alps during the 2025-26 winter season.
+The routes were collectively referred to as the "Winter Mixed Trilogy" and received coverage in alpine climbing media, including Alpin magazine, which discussed its significance within contemporary women's mountaineering.

+On 28 May 2026, Manners and Marco Malcangi completed a new ski line on Nevado Ranrapalca (6,162 m) in Peru's Cordillera Blanca.
+The pair ascended via the mountain's southwest ridge and descended through the col between Ranrapalca and Ocshapalca before skiing a 900-metre, 5.1 E3 line, which they named Acceso Momentáneo.

+In June 2026, Manners and Mathilde Badoual completed a new alpine route on the northwest face of Nordend in the Monte Rosa massif.
+The line, was mapped by Manners over the prior 12 months to correspond with the present morphology of the face rather than the configuration encountered during the historic routes established more than fifty years earlier.

+In August 2026, Manners and Roger Schäli established Solar Eclipse, a 33-pitch climbing route on the north face of the Eiger in Switzerland.
+She became the first British woman to establish a new route on the mountain.

 Setbacks and challenges

 In October 2024, Manners and Michelle Dvorak became the focus of a three-day search and rescue operation while attempting to climb Chaukhamba III in India.
 The team reportedly lost key equipment and supplies partway through the ascent, resulting in a call for emergency assistance.
 The incident received attention from both media and the international climbing community.
 While no injuries were reported, it highlighted the logistical challenges of remote Himalayan expeditions.

 As with many alpinists, not all of Manners' objectives have resulted in successful ascents.
 She has retreated from routes due to conditions, including poor weather and avalanche risk as well as illness, although specific instances have not always been formally recorded.

 Notable ascents and descents

 The following table lists selected ski descents and alpine ascents by Manners since 2023.
 Ski grades follow the Toponeige steep skiing rating system.